Jensen Distribution Services

-Jensen Distribution Services, based in Spokane, Washington, is a wholesale hardware distributor that services over 2,000 customers in 11 western states.
-Jensen Distribution Services is a member and owner of Distribution America, with members throughout the United States and $2 billion in buying clout.
-Jensen Distribution Services carries over 52,000 items.
-Departments include household hardware, hand and power tools, electrical, plumbing, paint and sundries, outdoor living, housewares, automotive, and lawn & garden products.
+Jensen Distribution Services was a wholesale hardware distributor that serviced over 2,000 customers in 11 western states.
+Jensen Distribution Services carries over 52,000 items in departments including household hardware, hand and power tools, electrical, plumbing, paint and sundries, outdoor living, housewares, automotive, and lawn & garden products.

 History

 O.C.
 Jensen and Henry Brooke founded Jensen, Brooke & Company, a hardware business, in 1883.
 Brooke later sold his interest in the company to Charles King and the business was renamed Jensen King & Co. in 1895.
 The company merged with Wolverton and Byrd and moved to Spokane where it incorporated under the name Jensen-King-Byrd.
 Jensen's sons, Alvin L. and J. Scott Jensen bought out King's interest in the company in 1925 and changed the name of the business to Jensen-Byrd Co.

 Jensen-Byrd Co. acquired the Spokane branch of Marshall Wells in 1958 and Pacific Marine Schwabacher in 1981.
 In 1995, Jensen-Byrd Co. changed its name to Jensen Distribution Services.

+In January 2015, the company was purchased by Ace Hardware, and it was promptly merged with Emery-Waterhouse to form Emery-Jensen Distribution, LLC, a division of Ace Wholesale Holdings, LLC, with operations relocated from Spokane, Washington to Ace's headquarters in Oak Brook, Illinois.